aakilfernandes/aakilfernandes.github.io/_posts/2015-12-09-price-stable-cryptocurrencies-via-cfds.md

 What if the value of ETH drops so much that even the collateral cannot cover it?

 While we have $300<sup>ETH</sup> of collateral, a very severe drop in the price of ETH could make it so that Nelly does not receive his original $100<sup>ETH</sup>.
-This is protected against automatically by the escrow service, who prematurely ends the contract and  automatically rolls Nelly's $100<sup>ETH</sup> into a new CFD if there is a possibility of a default.
+This is protected against automatically by the escrow service, who prematurely ends the existing CFD and  automatically rolls Nelly's $100<sup>ETH</sup> into a new CFD if there is a possibility of a default.
 In such a scenario, Harry might not be returned any of his original collateral.

 ## Creating the Currency

-Now Nelly has a contract provably worth $100<sup>ETH</sup>.
-Rather then forcing Nelly to claim the contract, we could send a ticket to Nelly that allows him (or anyone else who presents that ticket) to claim the contract.
+Now Nelly has a CFD provably worth $100<sup>ETH</sup>.
+Rather then forcing Nelly to claim the CFD, we could send a ticket to Nelly that allows him (or anyone else who presents that ticket) to claim the CFD.
 In turn, Nelly could sell that ticket to whoever he likes.

 As these tickets grow in quantity, they eventually become a currency.
 Every ticket holder knows their ticket corresponds to a CFD worth $100<sup>ETH</sup>.